Bachelor of Science in Bioinformatics

 Minor Options & Electives Courses

-Students can plan their studies with the remaining 90 credits in various manners.
-They may opt to take a minor and/or electives offered within the BSc(Bioinformatics) curriculum or in other curricula.
+Students can plan their optional and elective studies with the remaining 90 credits in various manners.
+They may opt to take a minor and/or electives offered within the BSc(Bioinformatics) curriculum or offered in other curricula.
 The minor options offered in the BSc(Bioinformatics) curriculum include:

 Minor in Digital Health